shuaibkarim2/Python/README.md

 # Python
+Jupiter notebook
-Use the OpenCV library in python to generate frames of images from video Track few features in video as boxes
+Use the OpenCV library in Python to generate frames of images from the video Track a few features in the video as boxes